ovea-deprecated/jetty-session-redis/README.md

     jetty-session-redis
     mvn package

+## Download

+All downloads are [here](https://github.com/Ovea/jetty-session-redis/downloads).
+They will also be available in Maven central repository and also in Sonatype OSS repositories soon.

+See the section below to know which package you need (the jar file or the -all bundle).

 ## Installation

 You can simply put the BUNDLE "*-all.jar" (i.e.jetty-session-redis-1.0-SNAPSHOT-all.jar) in the Jetty lib/ext foder.
 This bundle contains all the required dependencies, repackadged internally to not interfer with potential other versions on the classpath.